-How to Detect Fake Location in iOS Apps
+How to Detect Fake Location in iOS Apps Using AI

 This Knowledge Base article describes how to use Appdome’s AI/ML in your CI/CD pipeline to continuously deliver plugins that Detect Fake Location in iOS apps.

-What Is GPS Fake Location?
+What Is a Fake Location Attack?

 Prerequisites for Using Appdome's Detect Fake Location Plugins: